 The Form is like that of a falcon about to seize a rabbit,

-and the shen is like that of a cat about to catch a rat.
+shen is like that of a cat about to catch a rat.

 * Scholars argue persuasively that the use of the word li that actually appears here in ancient documents is a mistranscription and the passage should read chin.